Australian companies often fail to reach their full potential when doing business in New Zealand. History helps explain why.

 This railway gauge mess isn’t ancient history.
 Until 1995, Australia was the only first world country whose main cities were not linked by standard gauge railway tracks.
 Even now trains in different states use different gauges.

 Things get messy on the Gold Coast when New South Wales moves to daylight saving, but Queensland does not.
-Next time you’re invited to an industry junket on the Gold Coast, try catching a flight to Brisbane and returning from Coolangatta – at certain times of the year the experience is, well, interesting.
+Next time you go to the Gold Coast, try catching a flight to Brisbane and returning from Coolangatta.
+At certain times of the year the experience is, well, interesting.

 Australia’s regional economies